-A superb brassie by this famous club maker now beautifully restored is ready for play.
+A superb brassie for the player who prefers a smaller compact head.
+Restored is ready for play.
 The swing weight is D1 and the club measures 42.25” (107cm).

 The persimmon head has a lovely wood grain pattern making this a very attractive club when set down behind the ball.
 The makers name is clearly stamped to the crown of the head.